rdmorganiser/rdmo-terms/README.md

 ## Setup

+Clone <https://github.com/rdmorganiser/rdmo-catalog> and run `python3 tools/convert.py json` to convert the xml files to json.

+Clone <https://github.com/rdmorganiser/terms> (this repository) and move the `json` directory created before to `src/data`.
+The JSON files in the `data` directory are used in the node compilation process.

-Install the node dependencies, we suggest to use [nvm](https://github.com/nvm-sh/nvm):
+Go back to the root of this repository and install the node dependencies, we suggest to use [nvm](https://github.com/nvm-sh/nvm):

 ```
 nvm use